Gabriel133/idea-of-ai-project/README.md

-# Fall Dectection Using AI
+# Fall Detection Using AI
 Final project for the Building AI course

 ## Summary